Bracted Passionflower Vine

 About This Plant

 A native vine with small, intricately structured green flowers.
-The fruits are attractive to birds, who plant it along fencelines in northern San Antonio — luckily, because this passionflower is very uncommon in the nursery trade.
+The fruits are attractive to birds, who plant it along fencelines and underneath common hedge plants in northern San Antonio — luckily, because this passionflower is very uncommon in the nursery trade.
 Homeowners are often unaware of its presence, but passion flower is the larval food source for the silvery-orange Gulf Fritillary butterfly, which makes a big splash in the summer garden.
 Its caterpillars look spiky but they are harmless; let them munch away if you want loads of butterflies.

 None required; expect it to freeze back in winter.